sigasi/sigasi_insights/content/manual/rules/verilog_style.md

 ## File header comment does not match required pattern

-Many conding standards require presense of header comment in every file, matching a certain format.
+Many coding standards require the presence of a header comment in every file, matching a certain format.
 Sigasi Studio can check whether the file header comment matches a pattern (rule 22).
 By default, the pattern is empty which turns this check off.
-The pattern can be configured through **Window > Preferences > Sigasi > (System)Verilog > Naming conventions > File header* and uses the [regex syntax](https://sigasi.com/app/regex).
+The pattern can be configured through **Window > Preferences > Sigasi > (System)Verilog > Naming conventions > File header** and uses the [regex syntax](https://sigasi.com/app/regex).
 More information on file header comment checking is available [here](/manual/linting/#naming-conventions).

+## Report encrypted regions

+Starting with Verilog 2005, regions of Verilog and SystemVerilog files may be encrypted to protect intellectual property.
+Sigasi obviously won't check the content of these regions.
+Optionally, Sigasi can flag the presence of encrypted regions in your code (rule 44).
+This rule is off by default (i.e. set to `IGNORE`) but can be enabled (as info, warning, or error) as required.

 ## Multiple statements per line